 Get exclusive member benefits & effect social change.
 Join Today

 A generalized tonic-clonic seizure, sometimes called a grand mal seizure, is a disturbance in the functioning of both sides of your brain.
-This disturbance sends out electrical signals to your muscles, nerves, or glands.
-These signals can make you lose consciousness and have severe muscle contractions.
+This disturbance is caused by electrical signals spreading through the brain inappropriately.
+Often this will result in signals being sent to your muscles, nerves, or glands.
+The spread of these signals in your brain can make you lose consciousness and have severe muscle contractions.

-Seizures can happen when you have a condition called epilepsy.
+Seizures are commonly associated with a condition called epilepsy.
 According to the Centers for Disease Control and Prevention, about 5.1 million people in the United States have a history of epilepsy.
 However, a seizure could also occur because you have a high fever, a head injury, or low blood sugar.
 Sometimes, people have a seizure as a part of the process of withdrawing from drug or alcohol addiction.

 If you have epilepsy, you might begin to have generalized tonic-clonic seizures in late childhood or adolescence.
 This type of seizure is rarely seen in children under 2.